-- For each affected facility at the source, the regulations set control or work practice standards for the affected facilities. - For each substantive requirement, the regulation also establishes reporting, monitoring, and recordkeeping requirements.
+- For each affected facility at the source, the regulations set control or work practice standards for the affected facilities. - For each substantive requirement, the regulation also establishes reporting, monitoring, and recordkeeping requirements for each requirements.

-NSPS: Who is Regulated?
+NSPS: Who is regulated?

-- An NSPS might apply to new or modified sources within the source category if potential emissions are above a certain threshold. - For purposes of making this determination, a modification is any physical or operational change increasing the emission rate of any pollutant regulated by NSPS.
+- A NSPS standard might apply to new or modified sources within the source category if potential emissions are over a certain threshold. - For purposes of making this determination, modification is any physical or operational change increasing the emission rate of any pollutant regulated by NSPS.